Q: What is the difference between a Hydropool Self-Cleaning hot tub and Hydropool Serenity hot tub?

-Power supply to an external isolation switch, then a cable to the hot tub.
-This cable needs to reach the furthest corner plus an extra 4m.
-The customer is responsible for hiring a qualified electrician to install the power supply from the to house to hot tub
+Power supply is required to an external isolation switch, then a cable to the hot tub.
+This cable needs to reach the furthest corner of the hot tub, plus an extra 4 metres.
+The customer is responsible for hiring a qualified electrician to install the power supply from the to house to the hot tub.

-Q: What temperature should the hot tub be set to
+Q: What temperature should my hot tub be set to?

 A: If your hot tub will be placed outside:

 i) Don’t place in a low area that may get flooded during a heavy storm.

 ii) Don’t put it in or around any sand.
 If sand gets into the hot tub it can cause serious damage.